gamante91/tictactoe-minmax/README.md

 Minimax is a recursive algorithm that can be used to make decisions in zero-sum games, where one player’s loss is the other player’s gain.<br>
 It consists of assigning a value in terms of utility for the bot to any state, this value is called the minimax value.<br>
 For a terminal state, i.e. a state where the game is finished, the minimax value is +10 if the bot won the game, -10 if it has lost and 0 if it's a tie.
-[...]
-For a non terminal state, the minimax value is computed recursively as the either the maximum or minimum value of the reachable states from the current one, depending wheather the bot or the human player is playing.
+For non terminal states, the minimax value is computed recursively as the either the maximum or minimum value of the reachable states from the current one, depending wheather the bot or the human player is playing.

 <p align="center">
   <img width="50%" height="50%" img src="docs/minimax-move-tree.png">